rohitbhamidi/ipl-player-salary/README.md

 # DataScienceCap2

-# Introduction
+# Problem Statement
 The Indian Premier League (IPL) has become a global cricket phenomenon since its inception in 2008, driving growth in player salaries.
-This Data Science Capstone project aims to bridge the gap between player performance and earnings by developing a predictive model based on aggregate statistical metrics.
+This project will develop a Machine Learning model to predict the player salary based on statistical aggregate features.
+In doing so, I will develop a framework for the IPL franchises to make more informed decisions during player auctions on the expected salary of the players.

+# Approach
+The data for this project was sourced from two distinct repositories.
+Firstly, ball-by-ball match data spanning the years 2008 to 2021 was acquired from the dataset hosted on Kaggle (https://www.kaggle.com/datasets/vora1011/ipl-2008-to-2021-all-match-dataset).
+Secondly, salary information of players was extracted from the online resource available at http://www.cricmetric.com/ipl/salary/.

   ## 1. Data Wrangling

   ## 2. EDA

   ## 3. Preprocessing and Training

   ## 4. Model Selection

   ## 5. Predictions

   ## 6. Further Questions